Dukes08/avilaTeak.Test/README.md

   - One for the **name and biography**.
   - Another for the **movies related to that actor**.

+## 🎭 Default Images for Missing Content
+- For movies or actors that do not have an image, a **default placeholder image** is provided.
+- This enhances the user experience by maintaining a visually consistent UI.

 ## 🚀 Running the Project
 To run the app, use the following command:
 ```sh